conradlab/SATINN/README.md

 Navigate to the `deploy` folder in this repository to download the Matlab-based app.

-* [Recommended] Users **with Matlab 2022a or newer** already installed on their device should download the contents of `for_redistribution_files_only`.
+* [Recommended] Users **with Matlab R2023b or newer** already installed on their device should download the contents of `for_redistribution_files_only`.
 No additional install is required.
 * Users **without Matlab** should download the installer from `for_redistribution` and will need to install Matlab components.
-* Users **with an earlier Matlab release** should consider updating to at least *2023a* (not 2022a!) to ensure future compatibility, then follow the Recommended step above.
+* Users **with an earlier Matlab release** should consider updating to at least R2023b to ensure future compatibility, then follow the Recommended step above.

 Additionally, **all users** should download our most recent [demo data from Figshare](https://figshare.com/articles/dataset/SATINN_-_demo_files_and_neural_networks_r_230516_/22853645), which contains a sample test image as well as our pre-trained neural networks.
 In this RAR, the `datasets` and `neuralnets` folders should be extracted in the same directory as `SATINN.exe` as shown below.